ChinmayHegde24/Pytest-KMS-HDFS/readme.md

 or
 >pytest -vs test_hdfs/

+to run with report included
-With report >pytest -vs test_hdfs/ --html=hdfs-report.html
+>pytest -vs test_hdfs/ --html=hdfs-report.html

 📌 Notes
 Ensure Docker containers for KMS and HDFS are running before executing tests.

 Reports generated using --html can be viewed in any browser for detailed test results.